Public Policy Administration MPPA, Policy Research and Analysis Emphasis

 Applicants must meet the following program admission requirements in addition to the general requirements of the Graduate School.

+- Letters of Recommendation.
 Applicants must obtain three letters of recommendation.
 The letters should be from those who are familiar with your professional and/or academic skills.
 At least one of the letters must be from a current or former college-level instructor.

-Written letters of recommendation must accompany the downloadable recommendation forms from the Graduate School.
-These materials should be sent by the letter writer directly to the MPPA program.
+- Personal Statement.
 Applicants are required to submit a 2-3 page personal statement to demonstrate competence in writing.
-The statement should explain how the MPPA program fits in with the applicant’s educational and professional goals.
-This personal statement should be sent directly to the MPPA program; the statement of purpose in the web-based admission application is not sufficient.
+The statement should explain how the MPPA program fits in with the applicant's educational and professional goals.
+This personal statement may be sent directly to the MPPA program; a short statement of purpose in the web-based admission application is not sufficient.

 The MPPA degree consists of 40 credit hours, 25 of which are taken as part of the core curriculum and 15 that are electives.
 Students who complete the degree must demonstrate the following: